Use opening post for earlier thread highlights

 Next set: Ravnica Allegiance

-You need to reply to this in order to see this content.
+You need to reply to this thread in order to see this content.

 Magic: the Gathering is a Trading Card Game, the first of its kind, developed by Richard Garfield and his playtesters for the gaming company Wizards of the Coast in 1993.
 You and your opponents play the role of dueling planeswalkers, wizards able to travel between dimensions known as planes to gather unique magic.
 Using customized decks made up of your spells, the creatures you can summon, your mana bonds with lands, and even other planeswalkers you can call in to help out, you try to defeat your foes.